ensisoft/detonator/README.md

 This readme and other readme files, are for developers and cover information related to developing and building the engine itself.
 For end user guide see  [help](editor/dist/help/help.html "user help") instead.

-This project would not be possible without the following: 🙏
+This project would not be possible without the following 🙏
 * Qt, GLM, Freetype, Harfbuzz, Lua, sol3, STB, nlohmann/json, mpg123, libsndfile, Box2D, Emscripten and many others!
 * Royalty free art from [https://opengameart.com](https://opengameart.com "https://opengameart.com")